New Letters: New Letters on the Air

 In 1977, editor David Ray and his wife, Judy, began the audio literature program New Letters on the Air, a half-hour radio program featuring writers reading from their work and talking about it.

-Rebekah Presson produced and hosted the show for many years until 1996 when Angela Elam took over.
-The program is now the longest continuously-running national literary radio series, having broadcast more than 1,200 programs.
-The show is now heard on radio stations worldwide, and is available to even more listeners as a podcast.
-It is distributed by PRX.
+Rebekah Presson produced and hosted the show until 1996, when Angela Elam took over.
+The program was the longest continuously-running national literary radio series, having broadcast more than 1,200 episodes.
+The show aired on 40 to 50 stations a week across the country and locally on KCUR 89.3.
+The broadcasts are stored in the Public Radio Satellite Systems Content Depot.
+The show was also heard internationally and was available as a podcast.
+It was distributed by PRX.

+Citing its budget crisis, the University of Missouri discontinued funding for New Letters on the Air and BkMk Press in 2020.
+It also incorporated New Letters into its English department.

 New Letters Literary Awards

 The New Letters Literary Awards program was begun in 1986.
 It consists of prizes for poetry, essays and short stories: